rpottsoh/My-Exercism-Delphi-Solutions/delphi/poker/README.md

 Pick the best hand(s) from a list of poker hands.

-Write an algorithm to pick the best poker hand(s) from a list.

 See [wikipedia](https://en.wikipedia.org/wiki/List_of_poker_hands) for an overview of poker hands.

 ## Testing

 In order to run the tests for this track, you will need to install DUnitX.
-Please see [installation](http://www.exercism.io/languages/delphi/installing) instructions for more information.
+Please see the [installation](http://www.exercism.io/languages/delphi/installation) instructions for more information.

 ### Loading Exercises into Delphi